Cullen, County Tipperary: Amenities

-Cullen is home to two public houses (pubs), a cemetery and a Roman Catholic church.
+Cullen is home to a public house (pub), a cemetery and a Roman Catholic church.
 This church is dedicated to Saint Patrick and was built c.
 1845.

+Just outside the village, on the road approaching Oola, County Limerick, is St. Patrick's Well.
+This is still accessible, and was an important source of fresh water for local residents before the gradual advent of domestic plumbing became common from the mid-20th century.

 Cullen–Lattin soccer pitch is the venue for the Cullen–Lattin soccer team.
 It is called this because the villages of Cullen and Lattin (approx. 4 miles from Cullen) are joined as one parish in the Archdiocese of Cashel and Emly.

 Sport

-The GAA affiliations of the joint parish is concentrated in the village of Lattin; the team called Lattin–Cullen (to differentiate with the soccer team Cullen–Lattin).
+The Gaelic Athletic Association affiliations of the joint parish is concentrated in the village of Lattin; the team called Lattin–Cullen (to differentiate with the soccer team Cullen–Lattin).

 Cullen is also part of the shooting club known as "E.L.C.O.
 Gun Club" (Emly, Lattin, Cullen, Oola Gun club).
 This gun club is open for membership to residents and former residents of the lands within the E.L.C.O. area.

 Archaeology

-Longstone Rath and the Golden Bog of Cullen are nearby historic sites.
+In the 18th and 19th centuries many prehistoric items were found in the nearby Golden Bog of Cullen.
+It is possible that the finds were votive offerings from the Bronze Age.
+Also nearby is Longstone Rath, an Iron Age ringfort.